Can I visit a Trust site safely during COVID-19?

 When is Occombe Farm reopening?

 Occombe Farm is currently closed in line with the latest COVID-19 national restrictions and whilst building work for the new Occombe Farm Visitor Attraction and Farm Shop is undertaken.
 (It is normally open daily 9am – 5pm.
 You can walk around the orchard and a diverted nature trail).
 Our animals our being cared for elsewhere currently whilst we continue to work with limited capacity.
-Occombe Farm Café is temporarily closed for Lockdown3 but hoping to reopen soon.
-Please visit our Occombe Farm page for more.
-More >
+Occombe Farm Café is open More >

 What are the new plans for Occombe Farm?

 Our regeneration plan for Occombe is to create an exciting all-weather visitor destination at Occombe Farm.
-A mix of indoor and outdoor play and activities alongside a much larger farm shop and improved café to provide a year-round destination.
+A mix of indoor and outdoor play and activities alongside a much larger farm shop.
+We’ve already made improvements to Occombe Farm Cafe.

 If you’d like to know more about our plans click here…